 Preparing Your Property

-Prepare the interior and exterior of your property – Once you’ve determined that your property is a suitable vacation rental, you need to make sure that both the interior and exterior of your property are of the quality that travelers expect.
-When people travel and rent vacation homes or condos, the general rule of thumb is to make sure that everything works, nothing is broken and that the property in its entirety is very neat and presentable.
+Prepare the interior and exterior of your property – Make sure that both the interior and exterior of your property are of the quality that travelers expect.
+When people travel and rent vacation homes or condos, the general rule of thumb is to make sure that everything works, nothing is in disrepair and that the property in its entirety is very neat and presentable.

 Many vacationers choose to rent vacation homes in lieu of hotels because they like to have the conveniences of home.
 They expect your second home to be as nice as or nicer than their primary home.
 When furnishing and decorating your island vacation property, keep these tips in mind: